FakeItEasy/FakeItEasy/how_to_build.md

 ### On Linux

-The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) on Linux is `netcoreall`, which builds FakeItEasy for .NET Standard 2.0 and 2.1, and runs the tests on .NET Core 2.1, .NET Core 3.1 and .NET 5.0. (the .NET Framework isn't supported on Linux).
+The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) on Linux builds FakeItEasy for .NET Standard 2.0, .NET Standard 2.1 and .NET 5.0, and runs the tests on .NET Core 2.1, .NET Core 3.1 and .NET 5.0 (the .NET Framework isn't supported on Linux).

 Ensure the following are installed: